-The profit made by a company limited by shares can only be legally removed from the business by its owners if they follow certain procedures.
-This is because, unlike sole trader businesses, limited companies are separate legal entities.
-All profit belongs to the business until it is distributed to directors and shareholders as remuneration via the appropriate legal channels.
+The owners of a limited by shares company must follow certain procedures when removing profit from the business.
+This is because, unlike sole trader businesses, limited companies exist as separate legal entities.
+All income belongs to the company until it is distributed to directors and shareholders as remuneration via permitted payment procedures.

-You can extract all business profits as a director’s salary, but it is more tax-efficient to take a smaller salary and make up the rest of your income as shareholder dividends.
-The best way to do this is to take a salary up to your Personal Allowance, which is tax-free.
-This will also ensure you preserve your right to a state pension and benefits.
+You can extract all business profits as a director’s salary, but it is more tax-efficient to pay yourself a small ‘nominal’ salary and receive the rest of your income as dividends.
+The best way to do this is to take a salary up to your annual Personal Allowance, which is tax free.
+This will also ensure that you preserve your right to the State Pension and other benefits.

 A company can issue dividends to its members (each member receiving payments in proportion to the shares held) as often or infrequently as necessary, provided the company has enough retained post-tax profit after all bills, costs, and expenses have been subtracted from turnover.

 If there is no profit left in your business bank account after allowing for these liabilities, you cannot issue dividends.
 If you do, the dividend will be deemed illegal and you could face severe consequences from HMRC.
 Salaries, however, can continue to be paid even if your company is making a loss because this kind of payment is viewed as an expense.